 Now you can remove some of the structure and rely on the instructor to personalize it for the student.
 “What do you want to create?”
 “Let’s look at your previous project and see what parts we can reuse.”
 “Remember we learned how to create perfect circles, how would that apply to this project?”

-This is way more difficult on the instructor though.
-You have to be able to think on your feet, not just chug through a worksheet or online tutorial.
-You have to think in terms of the student’s current skills and decide when the time is right to “add a new tool”.
+However, this approach presents greater challenges for the instructor.
+They have to be able to think on your feet, not just chug through a worksheet or online tutorial.
+They have to think in terms of the student’s current skills and decide when the time is right to “add a new tool”.

 We scour the Bay Area for talented kids coding mentors.
 Our mentors come from the top colleges where they study engineering and Computer Science.
 The vast majority are from Stanford and UC Berkeley, but also some excellent folks at Santa Clara University and University of San Francisco.

-At the start of the school year many new mentors joined our team.
+At the start of the school year many talented mentors joined our team.
+Our aim is to have the perfect mentor for a wide variety of student ages and coding skills.
 We just added several new mentor profiles to the website, here are a few highlights:

 - Patrick Lee at UC Berkeley – “I like seeing the shock and joy on their faces when they figure out some piece of the code.”